hassanraza2008/FirstPlugin/README.md

 ## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.
+his project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

 ## Contact

-If you have any questions or feedback, feel free to reach out to me at [mrismart70@gmail.com].
+If you have any questions or feedback, feel free to reach out to me at [mrismart70@example.com](mailto:mrismart70@example.com).